Colors from the Earth: Violet Hematite

 Several sixteenth-century authors cited by Mary Merrifield in The Art of Fresco Painting (1846) describe a pigment known variously as lapis amatita (Baldinucci), lapis amatito (Borghini), amatita, matita rossa (Palomino), and albin (Pacheco), which she convincingly argues refers to hematite.

-Chamber’s Cyclopedia (1738) states that a kind of purple hematite called ‘Indian red’ was ‘brought from the island of Ormus in the Persian Gulf.’
+Chamber’s Cyclopedia (1738) states that a purple hematite called ‘Indian red’ was ‘brought from the island of Ormus in the Persian Gulf.’
 However, in The Handmaid to the Arts, Robert Dossie (1764) states that this color was prepared from caput mortuum, an artificially prepared pigment made by the aqueous precipitation of iron salts with alkalis, which are then roasted to produce dark purple shades of iron(III) oxides.
 George Field in Chromatography (1835) describes purple ocher as a native ocher from the Forest of Dean, Gloucestershire, England.
 However, in the 1841 edition of his book, he notes that it can be prepared artificially by calcining natural red ocher and ‘has been employed under the denomination of Violet de Mars.’

 Notes